 Among its other beneficial properties, beets contain high levels of folic acid, magnesium, and carotenoids, all of which promote healthy skin regeneration (and why beets are so often recommended to pregnant women).

-Unlike some other ingredients which may contain these nutrients, beet juice is quickly absorbed into the skin, carrying both its anti-inflammatory and healing properties and its nutrients deep into skins under layers.
+Unlike some other ingredients containing these nutrients, beet juice is quickly absorbed into the skin, carrying its anti-inflammatory and regenerating properties and nutrients deep into the skin under layers.

 Beet juice is used in cosmetic applications mainly for its color.
 It turns the product pink.
 It is the best natural colorant for skincare lotion and cosmetics.